-What do I get as a CSA member?

 We are a no dig farm so no digging please! – the only time spades will be involved is when we put compost on the veg beds.

-Other jobs will be weeding with hoes and wheel hoes, mowing the grass paths, harvesting veg, planting veg, sowing seeds, making up weekly veg boxes for members, tilling beds with rakes, aerating the soil with broadforks etc…
+Other jobs will be weeding, mowing the grass paths, harvesting veg, planting veg, sowing seeds, making up weekly veg shares for members, tilling beds with rakes.

--What if I want a veg box but don’t have the time to help?
+-What if I want a veg share but don’t have the time to help?

 -What is no-dig?